juliasilge/old_bloggy_blog/_posts/2016-11-25-Gobbledygook.md

 {% highlight text %}
 ## # A tibble: 5 × 1
 ##                                                                                                                                              sentence
 ##                                                                                                                                                 <chr>
-## 1           "i guess the princess gave him a posy, and opened the gate after a while," said laurie, smiling to himself, as he threw acorns at his tutor.
+## 1 marius was struck with the beauty of this white hair, and scrutinized the man, who was walking slowly and as though absorbed in painful meditation.
-## 2                                                                                                                    those august hands no longer moved.
+## 2                                                           she removed one hand from his arm, and with the other made him a sign to look behind him.
-## 3             at one corner of the wide, low wall was a seat, and here amy often came to read or work, or console herself with the beauty all about her.
+## 3                                                                                                                     by you, i was properly humbled.
-## 4 this did not suit jo at all, but she accepted the place since nothing better appeared and, to every one's surprise, got on remarkably well with her ir
+## 4                                                                                   only he says we must first make sure that it is a worthy purpose.
-## 5                                                          blachevelle smiled with the voluptuous self-conceit of a man who is tickled in his self-love.
+## 5                                                                                            no, she could not take the responsibility of doing that!
 {% endhighlight %}

 Pretty well!
 Especially considering the whole thing errors out without `iconv`.